hashicorp/terraform-provider-aws/website/docs/r/prometheus_workspace.html.markdown

 The following attribute is exported:

-* `status` - The current status of the workspace.
-The possible values are CREATING, ACTIVE, UPDATING, DELETING, and CREATION_FAILED.
+* `arn` - The ARN of the workspace.
 * `alias` - An alias that you assign to this workspace to help you identify it.
 It does not need to be unique.
 * `prometheus_endpoint` - The Prometheus endpoint available for this workspace.

 ## Import

-AMP Workspaces can be imported using the `arn`, e.g.
+AMP Workspaces can be imported using the identifier, e.g.

 ```
-$ terraform import aws_prometheus_workspace.demo arn:aws:aps:us-west-2:123123123:workspace/ws-C6DCB907-F2D7-4D96-957B-66691F865D8B
+$ terraform import aws_prometheus_workspace.demo ws-C6DCB907-F2D7-4D96-957B-66691F865D8B
 ```